Role: UX/UI Designer and Print Designer

 We made regular refinements based on teacher feedback and usability input, streamlining content and removing friction.
 Also, taking into account business needs and engineering feasibility.

-Final Mockups
+Final Prototype

 Page Interactions